-Figure 1: A flat projection of the entire surface of a Drosophila embryo in which the position and speed of 6000 cells is followed over a 40 minute period.
+Figure 2: A flat projection of the entire surface of a Drosophila embryo in which the position and speed of 6,000 cells is followed over a 40 minute period.
 The head of the embryo is at the top, the center of the image is the ventral midline towards which the lateral cells are moving.
-Image by Matteo Rauzi
+Image by Matteo Rauzi.

-Figure 2: Zebrafish larvae 24 hours after infection with fluorescent bacteria.
+Figure 3: Zebrafish larvae 24 hours after infection with fluorescent bacteria.
 Normal fish survive and eventually clear the bacteria (left), but if the interferon signalling pathway is compromised (right) the bacteria proliferate and the fish die.
-Image by Dirk Sieger
+Image by Dirk Sieger.

 The Leptin group studies the mechanisms and forces that determine cell shape in Drosophila and uses the zebrafish to analyse innate immune signalling.

 Cell shape determination during development